Drift towards isotropization during the 3D hydrodynamic turbulence onset: Numerical methods

 \section{Numerical methods}

 We perform numerical simulations of the 3D Euler equations in the vorticity formulation,

 in the periodic box $\mathbf{r} = (x,y,z)\in [-\pi ,\pi ]^{3}$ using the pseudo-spectral Runge-Kutta fourth-order method.
 The inverse of the curl operator and all the spatial derivatives are calculated in the Fourier space.
 We use an adaptive anisotropic rectangular grid, which is uniform for each direction and adapted independently along each of the three coordinates; the adaption comes from analysis of the Fourier spectrum of vorticity.
 Time stepping is implemented via the CFL stability criterion with the Courant number $0.75$.
 We start with the cubic grid $128^3$, refine it until the total number of nodes reaches $1024^{3}$, then fix the grid and continue until the Fourier spectrum of vorticity at $2K_{\max}^{(j)}/3$ exceeds $10^{-10}$ times its maximum value along any of the three directions.
-Here $K_{\max}^{(j)}=N_{j}/2$ is the maximum wavenumber and $N_{j}$ is the number of nodes along directions $j=x,y,z$.
-In terms of vorticity field in the physical space, our stopping criterion corresponds to a resolution of the finest vorticity structure with about $8$-$10$ grid nodes at the full width at half maximum.
+Here $K_{\max}^{(j)}=N_{j}/2$ is the maximum wavenumber and $N_{j}$ is the number of nodes along directions $j=x,y,z$. \corr{The simulations are then stopped in order to consider only the evolution that accurately reflects the 3D Euler dynamics; in terms of vorticity field in the physical space, our stopping criterion} corresponds to a resolution of the finest vorticity structure with about $8$-$10$ grid nodes at the full width at half maximum.

 For more details, we refer the reader to~\cite{agafontsev2015development, agafontsev2018development, agafontsev2016development}, where it has been verified that the accuracy within the simulation time interval is very high.
 In particular, (i) the energy and helicity are conserved up to a relative error smaller than $10^{-11}$, (ii) the results of the simulations carried out on larger grids match those obtained on smaller grids, and (iii) the simulations in the so-called vortex line representation, which is a partial integration of the Euler equations with respect to conservation of the Cauchy invariants~\cite{KuznetsovRuban}, produce the same vorticity field.